hundg4ssi/very-very-simple-physics-system/README.md

 a graphics.h project.

-I made this a bit of time ago, also I think it's kinda bad if you are new to C++ and have to deal with large projects like other C++ physics systems.
+I made this a bit of time ago, also I think it's kinda bad if you are new to C++ and have to deal with large projects like other C++ "simple" physics systems with 10 files and 400 lines of code.

-only for educational purposes, it will hopefully give you a simple understanding.
+only for educational purposes, it will hopefully give you a simple understanding. also this is very un-clean code.